gitfoxi/Stdf/Readme.md

 It really blows my mind that Stdf expects the parser to support any N CPU bit encodings.
 I won't do it.

-### Gzip

-The spec says I should unzip your file for you.

 ### Some tricky records and fields

 Not yet covering all fields of all Stdf records.